elementary/website/docs/code/getting-started.md

 ## Gtk.Grid {#gtk-grid}

 Now that we’ve gotten that out of the way, let’s get back to our Window and `Gtk.Grid`.
-Since you’re a master developer now, you can probably set up a new project complete with CMake, push it to GitHub, and set up Debian Packaging in your sleep.
+Since you’re a master developer now, you can probably set up a new project complete with Meson, push it to GitHub, and set up Debian Packaging in your sleep.
 If you want the practice, go ahead and do all of that again.
 Otherwise, it’s probably convenient for our testing purposes to just play around locally and build from Terminal.
 So code up a nice `Gtk.Window` without anything in it and make sure that builds.
 Ready?
 Let’s add a Grid.

 Just like when we add a Button or Label, we need to create our `Gtk.Grid`.
 As always, don’t copy and paste!
 Practice makes perfect.
 We create a new Gtk.Grid like this: